How to Import PST to Shared Mailbox Office 365? Step By Step Solution

 This URL will be used by the AzCopy / Azure Storage Explorer tool to import the Outlook PST file.

-Note: The URL may change with the passage of time but, the shared access signature part is certainly valid for 60 days.
+Note: The URL may change with time, but, the shared access signature part is certainly valid for 60 days.

 Import PST to Shared Mailbox Office 365 PowerShell – Upload PST